DastanIqbal/openai-whisper-android/README.md

 ## Android app with Whisper

-Use openapi-whisper model offline with Android app.
+Use openai-whisper model offline with Android app.

 ### Modules
 Created a separate library module to plugin in any app.